imaginando/imaginando.github.io/vs/vs2/overview.md

 - **Help** - Opens a help panel with a brief description of various render controls.
 - **Undo / Redo** - Undo or redo the most recent changes.
 - **Fill Mode** - Choose between crop mode — which crops the render output to fill the display — or fit mode — which will fit the render in the display without cropping.
 - **Full Screen** - Enters fullscreen mode, showing only the render output.
-Double-click anywhere inside the window to exit.
+Double click anywhere inside the window to exit.
 - **Pop Out** - Opens an additional separate render area window without overlays or controls.
-This provides a clean feed of the render output for projection or video capture, suitable for live performance and VJ use while being able to use VS controls on another screen.
+This provides a clean feed of the render output for projection or video capture, suitable for live performance and VJ use while using VS's interface controls on another screen.
 - **FPS Display** - Shows the current rendering frame rate in frames per second.
 If performance is low, consider lowering the quality settings.
 - **Record** - Records VS's render output to disk as a video file.
 Click once to start recording and again to stop.
 The file will be saved to your 'Recordings Folder’. [(note: check the 'Recording Quality' option in the Settings menu, prior to recording).](settings) When used as a plug-in, press and hold to arm recording, which starts/stops with host playback.
 - **Render Start/Stop** - Stops/resumes the rendering engine.
 Useful for capturing screenshots.